 significant ones among them are transferred to the final source list.

-Analogously to the IAU name of 3XMM sources, each source is attributed a SRCNAME of the form "3XMM hhmmss.s+-ddmmss s", composed of the identifier "3XMM", the sexagesimal right ascension and declination of the source, and an appended "s", standing for its origin in the stacked catalogue.
+Each source is attributed a unique IAUNAME of the form "3XMMs hhmmss.s+-ddmmss", composed of the identifier "3XMMs" and the truncated sexagesimal right ascension and declination of the source. "s" stands for its origin in the stacked catalogue.

 Observations included.
 Column N_OBS gives the total number of observations per stack, column N_CONTRIB the number of contributing observations for which the source position is inside the field of view.
 Both column values are set to null in the observation-specific rows and can thus be used easily to select the summary rows per source, for example by the expression "N_CONTRIB gt 0".